bonsai-rx/zeromq/docs/articles/req-rep.md

     D -->|REP| C
 ```

-On the client side, messages containing the details of each call are pushed by each client using a <xref href="Bonsai.ZeroMQ.Request"/> node.
-On the server side, a <xref href="Bonsai.ZeroMQ.Response"/> source is used to receive notifications of new requests.
-This pattern is strictly sequential: a new request is received by the server only after a response to the previous request has been sent back to the client.
+On the client side, messages containing the details of each procedure call are pushed by each client using a <xref href="Bonsai.ZeroMQ.Request"/> node.
+On the server side, a <xref href="Bonsai.ZeroMQ.Response"/> node is used to receive notifications of new requests.
+Responses can be evaluated using the <xref href="Bonsai.ZeroMQ.SendResponse"/> operator.

+> [!Warning]
+> This pattern is strictly sequential: if multiple requests are sent to a <xref href="Bonsai.ZeroMQ.Response"/> socket, they will be handled by the server one at a time, in order of arrival.
+For asynchronous processing of requests, see the @router-dealer pattern.

 ### **Example:** Simple request-response